MicrosoftDocs/VBA-Docs/api/Publisher.Document.WizardAfterChange.md

 ## Remarks

-The WizardAfterChange event only occurs once regardless of the scope or number of individual modifications made to the publication.
+The **WizardAfterChange** event only occurs once regardless of the scope or number of individual modifications made to the publication.

-To access the  **Document** object events, declare a **Document** object variable in the General Declarations section of a class module, then set the variable equal to the **Document** object for which you want to access events.
+To access the **Document** object events, declare a **Document** object variable in the General Declarations section of a class module, and then set the variable equal to the **Document** object for which you want to access events.

 For more information about using events with the **Document** object, see [Using events with the Document object](../publisher/Concepts/using-events-with-the-document-object-publisher.md).

 ## Example

-This example displays a message when a publication is altered using the wizard pane.
-(The procedure can be stored in the ThisDocument module of a publication.)
+This example displays a message when a publication is altered by using the wizard pane.
+The procedure can be stored in the **ThisDocument** module of a publication.

 ```vb
 Private Sub Document_WizardAfterChange()